Limulo/website-restyle2016/_posts/2017-03-17-USBtinyISP-programmer.md

 Another interesting thing about this project is that if we are planning to print out our circuit on a custom PCB, we can simply include a 3 pair male headers in it in order to program the mcu without any other components being needed.
 In this way we can certainly reduce costs (and size) of our project!;

 Note that the Arduino UNO board can be programmed in this very way, so why don't try it.

-If you find this article useful and you like it, please leave a comment below: let us know what do you think about it, we'd really appreciate it.
-Thank you very much and, as always, stay tuned for more to come!